Dante2109/JCrew_clone/Readme.md

 ### About
 <br>
 <p>
 This repository containes the complete files of a simple working of an E-Commerce website.
-This is out Construct Week Project and the assigned website for our group was JCREW - an international clothing brand.
+This is our Construct Week Project and the assigned website for our group was JCREW - an international clothing brand.
 This project uses HTML, CSS, Javascript to shocase the functioning of an E-Commerce website.
 The maain objective of the project was to make the user have an easier experience shopping and maintain the claen design.</p>
 <p>
 This features of this project are :
     <ul>